Tikanga Māori Motivational Programme

 Kaikoura

-The aim of the Tikanga Māori Motivational Programme is to reduce re-offending (crime) and return to prison by motivating participants to change their behaviour and engage in rehabilitation.
+The aim of the Tikanga Māori Motivational Programme is to reduce re-offending (crime) by motivating participants to engage in rehabilitation.
 There are three phases:

 Tauihu – pre-programme assessment